masuday/Blupf90TutorialStandard/genomic_gblup.md

 3 0 0 3 0 10 1 0 0 ID003
 ~~~~~

 The renumbering process assigns an integer code to each of genotyped animals.
-The first column (animal ID) is filled with genotyped animals but the 2nd and the 3rd columns (parents) are 0 i.e. missing.
+The first column (animal ID) is filled with genotyped animals but the 2nd and the 3rd columns (parents) are 0 that is missing.
 This creates the identity matrix as the pedigree relationships.
 The 10th column has the original ID corresponding to the integer (renumbered) code.

 The cross-reference file (XrefID) clearly shows the correspondence between the integer code and the original ID.
 The integer code is randomly assigned to the original ID; the user should not expect any meaningful order in the integer code.

 ~~~~~
 2 ID002